neonima/ffw/readme.md

 # ffw - Friendly Files for the Web
-Easily rename file from a folder to be compatible with the web
+Easily rename files from a folder to be compatible with the web

 Run `ffw` and that's it!
 # Installation